DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 Sorry.
 Hope you enjoyed this :)

-If this piqued your interest, check out the [Haskell to Perl6 page of the docs](https://docs.perl6.org/language/haskell-to-p6 "Haskell to Perl6"), or [download Perl6](https://perl6.org/ "Download Perl6") and give it a try for yourself.
+If this piqued your interest, check out the [Haskell to Raku page of the docs](https://docs.perl6.org/language/haskell-to-p6 "Haskell to Raku"), or [download Raku](https://perl6.org/ "Download Raku") and give it a try for yourself.

 # Addendum (updated July 6th, 2019)

-Here's [Damian Conway, a Perl 6 language designer](http://damian.conway.org/About_us/Bio_formal.html), on the goals of the Perl 6 language in relation to this post:
+Here's [Damian Conway, a Raku language designer](http://damian.conway.org/About_us/Bio_formal.html), on the goals of the Raku language in relation to this post:

-> One of the original Perl 6 design philosophies was that complexity
+> One of the original Raku design philosophies was that complexity
 > is intrinsically irreducible...but extrinsically redistributable.
 > See: "The waterbed theory of language design".
 >
-> In line with that belief, Perl 6 almost always attempts to redistribute
+> In line with that belief, Raku almost always attempts to redistribute
 > its syntactic complexity towards declarations...and away from calls.
 > Mainly because declarations are typically written once, by a small
 > number of expert developers, whereas calls are typically written many